Danziger Bridge shootings: Continued investigation

 The officers involved in the shooting were taken into custody on January 2, 2007, and were indicted for murder and attempted murder.
 Gisevius, Bowen, and Villavaso were charged with the first-degree murder of Brissette.
 Faulcon was charged with the first-degree murder of Madison.
 Those officers, as well as NOPD officers Michael Hunter, Ignatius Hills and Robert Barrios, were indicted on charges of attempted murder relating to the other four victims.
 On August 13, 2008, the indictments were dismissed by District Judge Raymond Bigelow due to prosecutorial misconduct.
 Bigelow found that the prosecutors had wrongly instructed the grand jury, improperly used grand jury testimony against three of the defendants, and divulged grand jury testimony to a witness in the case.

-Two weeks later, the FBI and the Civil Rights Division of the U.S. Department of Justice began investigating the case.
+Two weeks later, the FBI and the Civil Rights Division of the U.S. Department of Justice began investigating the shootings.
 U.S. Attorney Jim Letten of the Eastern District of Louisiana vowed his office would take "as much time and resources as necessary" to resolve the case.

 In 2010, the investigation resulted in a series of guilty pleas from participants in the cover-up.
 On February 24, 2010, Lohman entered a plea of guilty to obstruction of justice in federal court.
 On March 11, Jeffrey Lehrmann, another former NOPD officer, pleaded guilty to misprision of a felony for failing to report the cover-up.
 On April 7, Michael Hunter, one of the seven officers originally charged with attempted murder in 2007, pleaded guilty to misprision of a felony and obstruction of justice.
 Hunter later became a key witness in the case against Bowen, Gisevius, Faulcon, and Villavaso.